jbacule/ph-earthquakes/docs/USAGE.md

 The application will be available at `http://localhost:3000`

 ### 2. Initial Load
-- The app loads with local sample data from `public/data.json`
+- The app loads with earthquake data on startup
-- This data contains earthquakes from October 5-12, 2025
+- The map displays with interactive controls in the top-left corner

+### 3. Map Overlay Controls
+Located in the **top-left corner of the map**, you'll find four interactive controls with tooltips:

+1. **🔍 Filter Button** (top)
+   - Opens the Filters & Settings panel
+   - Configure API query parameters, filters, and view the legend

+2. **📋 List Button** (second)
+   - Opens the Earthquake List panel
+   - View all earthquakes, click to zoom to location

+3. **🎨 Theme Button** (third)
+   - Hover to see available map themes
+   - Select from multiple OpenStreetMap styles

+4. **🔄 Refresh Button** (bottom)
+   - Reload earthquake data with current query parameters
+   - Updates the map with latest data

-### 3. Fetch Live Data from USGS API
+### 4. Fetch Live Data from USGS API
+1. Click the **Filter button** (🔍) in the map overlay controls
-1. Configure your query in the **API Query** panel:
+2. Configure your query in the **API Query** section:
    - Select a date range (use quick presets or custom dates)
    - Optionally set magnitude limits
    - Choose sort order
-2. Click **"Fetch Data"** button
+3. Click **"Fetch Data"** button
-3. The map will update with fresh data from USGS
+4. The map will update with fresh data from USGS

-### 4. Filter the Display
+### 5. Filter the Display
+1. Click the **Filter button** (🔍) in the map overlay controls
-- Use the **Filters** panel to narrow down what you see on the map
+2. Use the **Display Filters** section to narrow down what you see:
+   - Adjust magnitude range
+   - Select alert levels
+   - Toggle tsunami warnings only
-- Filters are applied client-side and don't require a new API call
+3. Filters are applied client-side instantly
-- Click **"Clear All Filters"** to reset
+4. Click **"Clear All Filters"** to reset

+### 6. Browse Earthquake List
+1. Click the **List button** (📋) in the map overlay controls
+2. Scroll through filtered earthquakes
+3. Click any earthquake card to:
+   - Zoom to its location on the map
+   - Automatically open the marker popup

+### 7. Change Map Theme
+1. Hover over the **Theme button** (🎨) in the map overlay controls
+2. A dropdown appears with available themes
+3. Click to select:
+   - OpenStreetMap Standard
+   - Humanitarian
+   - Topo Map
+   - Dark Mode variants

-### 5. Explore the Map
+### 8. Explore the Map
-- Pan and zoom freely
+- Pan and zoom freely using mouse or touch
-- Click markers to see details
+- Click markers to see detailed earthquake information
 - Click clusters to zoom in and expand them
-- Click "View Details on USGS" in popups for full earthquake information
+- Click "View Details on USGS" in popups for full information

-### 6. Refresh Data
+### 9. Refresh Data
-- Click the **"Refresh"** button in the header to reload current data
+- Click the **Refresh button** (🔄) in the map overlay controls
-- If using API data, it will fetch with the same query parameters
+- Reloads current data with the same query parameters
-- If using local data, it will reload from the local file
+- Shows loading state while fetching

 ## API Details